 Pick suitable containers – There are a lot of different containers available.
 You can have your interior designer or your own personal tastes guide you in choosing the right containers for your plants.
 Just make sure there are holes for drainage on the bottom of the container.
 If your choice of material happens to be copper, don’t panic.
 You can plant in one of those plastic pots with drainage holes, set a drainage dish inside the copper pot, and then set the plastic pot on that.

 For a terrarium, use something clear, glass or plastic.
 If the glass or plastic becomes too foggy, all you have to do is uncover the terrarium.
 If you have no cover for your terrarium, be sure to water it once in a while.

-Give houseplants the right soil – You need to be sure, just as in gardening outside, that you choose the right soil for your plants.
+Give houseplants the right soil – Just as in gardening outside, be sure to choose the right soil for your plants.
 A general indoor potting soil mix will be good enough for most plants.
 Plants like orchids and cactus will need special mixes, and you can find those in your gardening store, usually marked well so you know what kind of plants the soil is for.
 Cactus requires faster drainage and orchids usually grow on trunks of trees, so they need a lot of bark and little soil.

-If you are building a terrarium, you should start with a layer of aquarium gravel (about 2 inches or so) and cover that with a thin layer of charcoal.
-Then you will need to top that off with plastic or sheet moss.
-After that, you can add the soil and start planting away.
+If you are building a terrarium, start with a layer of aquarium gravel (about 2 inches or so) and cover that with a thin layer of charcoal then top it off with plastic or sheet moss.
+After that, add the soil and start planting away.

-It’s not as scary as you might think, and as long as you pay attention to what your plants need, they will grow wonderfully in your indoor environment.
+Container plants are a beautiful way to spruce up any living space, and it’s not as scary as you might think.
+As long as you pay attention to what your plants need, they’ll grow wonderfully in your indoor environment.
 Be sure to place them appropriately and follow the care instructions that came with your plant.
-Container plants are a beautiful way to spruce up any living space.